 5. Research Program Reputation and Accreditation

 Look for programs with solid reputations and proper accreditations.
-Checking for reviews, testimonials, and certifications from relevant healthcare organizations helps ensure the quality and safety of the program.
+Checking for reviews, testimonials, and certifications from relevant healthcare organizations helps ensure the program’s quality and safety.

 6. Dual Diagnosis Services